cwrc/CWRC-GitWriter/README.md

 Although the sandbox version provides a freely usable instance, you may of course install an instance of the CWRC-GitWriter on your own server.
 CWRC-GitWriter also requires a running instance<sup id="a1">[1](#f1)</sup> of [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), which in turn interacts with GitHub through the [GitHub API](https://developer.github.com/v3/).

-Note that if you want to create a new version of the CWRC-Writer that is configured to work with your own document repository (e.g., a database) or XML validator, or entity lookup, this repository still provides you with the best example to follow.
-You'll also want to look at the [CWRC-GitDelegator](https://www.npmjs.com/package/cwrc-git-delegator) repository, which holds the javascript class that handles calls to the backend, in this case to Github via the CWRC-GitServer.<sup id="a2">[2](#f2)</sup>  This is the class you'd want to replace with your own.
+Note that if you want to create a new version of the CWRC-Writer that is configured to work with your own document repository (e.g., a database), this repository still provides you with the best example to follow.
+You'll also want to look at the [cwrc-git-dialogs](https://www.npmjs.com/package/cwrc-git-dialogs) repository, which holds the javascript class that handles calls to the backend storage, in this case to Github via the CWRC-GitServer.
+This is the class you'd want to replace with your own.
+To replace the entity lookups you'd replace [cwrc-public-entity-dialogs](https://www.npmjs.com/package/cwrc-public-entity-dialogs)

 CWRC-GitWriter is a web application with an HTML file [build/index.html](build/index.html) that imports a single javascript file, [build/js/app.js](build/js/app.js) and a few CSS files.